florist-notes/aicore_s/notes/robotics_ee_hardware/ee_components.md

 <td>A breadboard, solderless breadboard, or protoboard is a construction base used to build semi-permanent prototypes of electronic circuits.<br />

 Perfboard is a material for prototyping electronic circuits (also called DOT PCB).
 It is a thin, rigid sheet with holes pre-drilled at standard intervals across a grid, usually a square grid of 0.1 inches (2.54 mm) spacing.

++ Function: Breadboards are prototyping platforms used for quickly assembling and testing electronic circuits.
+PCBs (Printed Circuit Boards) are used for creating permanent or production-ready circuits.
++ Importance: These platforms provide the structure for connecting and organizing electronic components effectively.

 </td>
 </tr>
 </tr>